n8n-io/n8n-docs/docs/doc2/admin-guides/postman-projects.md

 ![Picture](/_images/doc2/admin_guides_postman_guide_create-workspace-visibility.png){ loading=lazy }

-**3.**  After making your selection and clicking `Create Workspace` select Collections on the left side of the application and create a new collection for your HTTP requests.
+**3.**  After making your selection and clicking `Create Workspace` select Collections on the left side of the application and create a new collection for your HTTP requests by clicking `+`.

 ![Picture](/_images/doc2/admin_guides_postman_guide_new collection.png){ loading=lazy }